kairosity/mp2-tunnel-focus/testing.md

 ## resetTimes()

-__FUNCTION SUMMARY:__ Used in conjunction with resetStopWatch() to clear the time variables and reset the DOM timer representation as well.
+__FUNCTION SUMMARY:__ Used in conjunction with resetTime() to clear the time variables and reset the DOM timer representation as well.
 It uses the timer title to determine what number to reset the timers to.
 The countdown timer reset futher calls on resetCountdownHtml().

 ## countdownEnded()

 __FUNCTION SUMMARY:__ When either of the countdown timers reach 0 seconds and 0 minutes, this function is invoked.
 A modal pops up asking the user if they would like to save the full time to their task.
-If they click ok - it saves, otherwise it does not.
+If they click ok, it saves, otherwise it does not.

-  __ISSUE 1:__ When left on another web page or minimised as the timer is running, the timer ticks over for some reason and starts into minus times, as illustrated below:

- __FIX 1:__ ???

- __ISSUE 2:__ When the countdown ends on a mobile device, the alarm did not play.

- __FIX 2:__ This happens because to protect users from an aural onslaught, mobile browsers have specific rules about unsolicited audio playing, thus audio must be actively triggered by the user, to emulate that situation, I added:

-                                    alarm.play()
-                                    alarm.pause()
-To both the countDown15ClickStart() & countDown25ClickStart() functions, as per information found on Stack Overflow. (attributed in readme)

 ## closeTimer()